-School psychology candidates may choose to complete a 600-hour or 1200-hour School Psychology Internship during their fourth year of graduate education in a school district under the supervision of a licensed psychologist.
+School psychology candidates may choose to complete a 600-hour or 1200-hour School Psychology Internship during their fourth year of graduate education in a school district under the supervision of a licensed psychologist or an individual appropriately credentialed for the setting.
 All candidates are required to complete 600 hours in a PK-12 setting prior to graduation.